Chinese spare ribs are a perennial takeaway favourite, my version is cooked in the Instant Pot my current favourite kitchen gadget for cooking ribs.

 - Roughly chop the onion and remove the skins from the garlic and place in the base of the instant pot followed by the water.

-- Add a trivet and then seal the lid and cook on manual high pressure for 20 minutes.
+- Add a trivet followed by the ribs and then seal the lid and cook on manual high pressure for 20 minutes.

 - Whilst the pressure cooker is cooking, heat your oven as high as you can get it.